-Services are provided up to 5 years/ 160 000 km (100,000 mi), whichever comes first.
+Services are provided up to 5 years/ 160 000 km (100.000 mi), whichever comes first.

-In the U.S., anyone driving the vehicle is covered.
-In Canada, a person driving the vehicle without permission from the owner is not covered.
+A person driving the vehicle without permission from the owner is not covered.

-Roadside Assistance is not a part of the New Vehicle Limited Warranty.
+Roadside Assistance is not a part of the New Vehicle Limited Warrantv.
 Chevrolet and General Motors of Canada Limited reserve the right to make any changes or discontinue the Roadside Assistance program at any time without notification.